sarahnataj/Iterative-solvers-for-centrosymmetric-linear-systems/README.md

 # Iterative solvers for linear-centrosymmetric-systems

-Codes for the paper: Incomplete double--cone factorizations of centrosymmetric matrices arising in spectral methods
+Code for the paper: Incomplete double--cone factorizations of centrosymmetric matrices arising in spectral methods

 Authors: Chen Greif, Sarah Nataj, Manfred Trummer